Loading

 sudo apt update # refresh package list

-sudo apt install build-essential inotify-tools # gcc + file watcher for watch mode
+sudo apt install build-essential inotify-tools # gcc, g++ + file watcher for watch mode

 2. Download & install c-runner